 Active or retired federal employees can have Federal Employee Health Benefits (FEHB) and Medicare.
-If you have or plan to have both, you may be wondering how your coverage works.
-FEHB plans coordinate benefits in the form of a Health Maintenance Organization (HMO) or Fee-for-Service (PPO).
+If you have or plan to have both, you may wonder how your coverage works.
+FEHB plans to coordinate benefits through a Health Maintenance Organization (HMO) or Fee-for-Service (PPO).

-There are several health insurances routes you can take if you qualify for Federal Employee Health Benefits when you retire, and you’ll learn about all your options below.
+You can take several health insurance routes if you qualify for Federal Employee Health Benefits when you retire, and you’ll learn about all your options below.

 How Does FEHB Coverage Work with Medicare?